 Use Problems to Enhance Your Career

-I've broken the sound barrier over 1,000 times at the controls of everything from the F-86 Sabre, to the F-102 Delta Dagger, to the F-101 Voodoo to the F-16 Viper.
-I have knocked off more than my share of plaster and broken way more than my share of windows.
+I've broken the sound barrier over 2,000 times at the controls of everything from the F-86 Sabre and the F-102 Delta Dagger to the F-101 Voodoo and the F-16 Viper.
+I have knocked off a lot of plaster and broken countless windows.
 My extra duty job in the Air Force was to speak to groups of upset, hostile civilians and convince them that those sonic booms were "the sound of freedom."

 I sought out the counsel of many successful people and soon learned that I needed to work on myself, not the salespeople.
-Salespeople get better right after their manager does.
+Salespeople get better right after their manager.

 The techniques I began using had such an immediate effect that within two weeks my boss stopped looking for a replacement.
 We were heading back to number one.